sprice89/dwt-docs/getstarted/platform.md

   + Firefox 61.* ~ 69.*
   + Firefox 70.* ~ 80.* [Recommended]

-## Other operating systems

-Apart from the systems listed above, there could be some other systems which are also supported but not listed.
-However, Dynamsoft doesn't recommend the use of such systems as they are not tested by us.
-If you need to use the Dynamic Web TWAIN library on a system not mentioned above, please first contact [Dynamsoft Support]({{site.about}}getsupport.html) to get more information.

-## Other browsers.

-There are many different browsers on the market which may not have been listed above.
-However, these browsers most likely use the same browser engines that one of the listed browsers use.
-For example, Opera uses [ `Blink` ](https://en.wikipedia.org/wiki/Blink_(web_engine)) just like Chrome on desktop.
-These browsers probably work too.
-If you plan to use any of the browsers that haven't been listed above, you should

-  + Make sure it works by testing our [demo page](https://demo.dynamsoft.com/dwt/online_demo_scan.aspx)
-  + Do thorough tests before going into production

 ## WASM browsers

 WASM browsers refer to the browsers with the following advanced features and when `DWT` runs in the [WASM mode]({{site.indepth}}initialize.html#wasm-mode):